How to enable Zendesk AI: A practical guide

 -

-Fits right into the UI: Since it’s a native tool, the AI features for agents (like Copilot’s summarization or tone shifter) feel like they belong in the Zendesk workspace.
-There’s no clunky new interface to learn.
+Seamless UI integration: As a native tool, the AI features (like Copilot’s summarization or tone shifter) are perfectly embedded in the Zendesk workspace.
+Your team won't need to learn a new interface.

 -